Sometimes, what's not in a contract is more important than what is.

 Being wise with contracts means knowing the likely legal effect of the contracts you sign.

-Even then, when a contracting party doesn’t behave in the manner that the legal expects them to, implied terms may render them accountable for breach of contract.
+Even then, when a contracting party doesn't behave in the manner that the legal expects them to, implied terms may render them accountable for a repudiatory breach of contract.

 We are business contract lawyers and specialists in what we do.
 We advise on the interpretation of contracts, before and after they are signed, under UK law.